SteveFortune/isometrica-app/docs/steve-fortune/assessment-dev-notes.md

 - This has broken the Business Overview page.
 - At one point, I tried 'merging' the two auto-generated css files using `git add --patch` and manually editing hunks to be committed.
 - Did not work.
 For the purposes of this assessment I've had to hack in the CSS.

+### Assumption: DRY vs DAMP for Modal Dialogs

+- There is a fair bit of code duplication in the modal dialog HTML.
+- For example, the `roles` modal dialog is pretty much identical to the `productsAndServices` dialog.
+- I _haven't_ just created 1 generic modal dialog to manipulate both collections because:

+	- The rendering of the role entities might change completely independently of the products and services.
+	- Implementing a 'generic' modal dialog might tie us into a limiting design that we may have to revert later down the line anyway, if the 2 entity attributes diverge significantly.